 For more on international move-away cases, see our December 4, 2015 blog titled “Child Custody: International Move Away Requests.”

 We understand that child custody issues are sensitive and can become even more difficult when parents live in different states, let alone different countries.
-The divorce attorneys at the Law Offices of Nancy J. Bickford have litigated multiple international move-aways with success.
+The divorce attorneys at Bickford Blado & Botros have litigated multiple international move-aways with success.
 Whether you are considering filing for divorce or legal separation and anticipate that such issues will arise, or have questions on the topics discussed here or any other divorce-related issues, please contact us.
 Nancy J. Bickford is the only attorney in San Diego County representing clients in divorces, who is a Certified Family Law Specialist (CFLS) and who is actively licensed as a Certified Public Accountant (CPA).
 Don’t settle for less when determining your rights.
 Call 858-793-8884 in Del Mar, Carmel Valley, North County or San Diego.